FrancesCoronel/personal-website-v3/_posts/2014-05-12-speech-robotics-in-the-workforce.md

 So according to a study published by Oxford University, after the 1950s (not too far back), librarians had become a very large profession.
 When the mainframe computer came out, however, in 1957, librarians were deathly afraid they were going to lose their jobs.
-That didn’t end up happening.
+That didn't end up happening.
 Jobs continued to increase for librarians for a long time afterwards.
-It wasn’t until about 40 years after the mainframe computer came out, in the 1990s, that the profession started and continues today to face a steep decline.
-During the 1990’s, the grand Internet came into play as well as the widespread use of the personal computer.
-It’s clear less librarians are needed for a job that can be rapidly automated.
+It wasn't until about 40 years after the mainframe computer came out, in the 1990s, that the profession started and continues today to face a steep decline.
+During the 1990's, the grand Internet came into play as well as the widespread use of the personal computer.
+It's clear less librarians are needed for a job that can be rapidly automated.
 Need a book recommendation?
-There’s an app for that.
+There's an app for that.
 Need help finding a book?
 Online catalog has your back.
-It won’t be long before librarians aren’t needed at all, with increasing digital book sales these days.
+It won't be long before librarians aren't needed at all, with increasing digital book sales these days.

 The same idea applies to spreadsheets.
 Spreadsheets back in the day were literally large pieces of paper and the accountants did calculations by